Thinking of RFID-shielding?

 Creating my RFID-shielding passport sleeve

-As you can guess, this image shows the work in progress and I continued by wrapping two more strips to cover the entire case.
+This image shows the work in progress.
+I continued by wrapping two more strips to cover the entire case.

 I didn’t love hiding my beautiful passport but I did like knowing I might be protecting myself from identity theft.
 Over time I had some fun with its decor as you see above in one past version.